claudy/Highpointers-Konvention-2022/lodging.md

 Lodging is handled separately from Konvention registration and must be booked independently by attendees, based on their own needs and preferences.
 A room block and special group rate have been secured for Konvention guests.

-## Group Room Rates (per night)

-Slopeside Hotel:
-- Lodge Queen — $139
-- King or Queen Tower — $149
-- Queen Family Room — $169
-- King Jr. Family Suite — $179

-Rates are for Thursday, Friday, and Saturday (June 23-25) and may be extended for 3 contiguous nights before/after the official program (subject to availability).

-Rates quoted do not include local/state taxes, currently 11%.

-Room block is limited.
-Special rates are available on a first-come, first-served basis.

 Accommodations Include:
 - Free on-site parking
 - Complimentary Resort Shuttle Access